-Pixi Pack#
+Pixi Pack

 pixi-pack is a simple tool that takes a Pixi environment and packs it into a compressed archive that can be shipped to the target machine.
+The corresponding pixi-unpack tool can be used to unpack the archive and install the environment.

-It can be installed via
+Both tools can be installed via

 Or by downloading our pre-built binaries from the releases page.